quanqinle/quanqinle.github.io/source/resume/en.md

 (Openstack, Linux)

-##  2016.07 ~ 2016.11, <a href="https://www.beibei.com.cn/">Beibei Group</a> / e-commerce Dept.
+##  2016.07 ~ 2016.11, <a href="https://www.beibei.com.cn/">Beibei Group</a> / E-commerce Dept.

-Beibei is an e-commerce platform for mothers and babies in China, customers buy stuff using its apps.
+Beibei is an e-commerce platform focusing on the field of mother and baby, customers buy stuff using its apps.

 - Responsible for Android/iPhone app performance testing, lead a team of 3 people.
 Promote activity of Android APP performance optimization, work with development team, reduce frame drops greatly which was well received by the company
 - In order to make the performance test steps stable and repeatable, I developed [a UI automation test framework for Web/Android/iOS/H5](https://github.com/quanqinle/WebAndAppUITesting), and used it to write automated test steps and complete performance data collection.

 (Spring Boot, Selenium, Appium, Jenkins)